 The Cahaba bass are another smaller variety of black bass species that live in central Alabama.
 Known scientifically as Micropterus cahabae, they closely resemble smallmouth bass with their dark-green coloration and vertical stripes.
 However, their red eyes usually allow anglers to tell them apart from smallmouth.

 In addition to their physical appearance, the Cahaba bass can be found in an area that’s a bit too far south for smallmouth to live comfortably.
 This bass species gets its name because it’s mostly found in the Cahaba River system.

 In many ways, the Altamaha bass share quite a few traits with their distant cousins, the Guadalupe bass.
 They often have a darker or olive color and don’t usually grow more than about 16 inches in the best of conditions.
 The Altamaha bass, or Micropterus sp. cf. cataractae, gets its name from the main river where it’s found, northern Georgia’s Altamaha River system.

 This is another black bass that features the highly-unique red eyes and splotchy-green scale pattern that made many anglers believe it was merely a redeye bass species for many years.
 This is one of the more elusive kinds of bass in the southeast and there is no official state or world record for the Altamaha bass.

 The black bass species is one of the more interesting types of freshwater fish worldwide.
-Many of these fish are found in Georgia or Alabama, so most bass fishing anglers have these two states on their must-visit bucket list.
-Using the details we’ve included in this article, you should be able to pinpoint some of these fish and identify them if you happen to reel one in on a future fishing trip.
+Many fish are found in Georgia or Alabama, so most bass fishing anglers have these two states on their must-visit bucket list.
+Using the details we’ve included in this article, you should be able to pinpoint some of these fish and identify them if you reel one in on a future fishing trip.